Themaster1112/First-projects/README.md

-Hello so fir tjis project it will need a license as i will constantly update it.
+Hello so for this project it will need a license as i will constantly update it.
 This can be used for EDU purposes.